michaelmwangi/biti/README.md

+This is a work in progress, things might and definitely will change :)

 # biti

 The name literally means nothing.
 It was the first thing that came to my head and I did not want to invest alot of time on it!